Explainer: All you need to know about EPF’s new ‘flexible’ Account 3

-KUALA LUMPUR (April 26): The Employees Provident Fund (EPF) announced yesterday a much-anticipated restructuring of contributors’ accounts that would allow some portion of their retirement fund to be withdrawn anytime.
+KUALA LUMPUR (April 27): The Employees Provident Fund (EPF) announced on Wednesday a much-anticipated restructuring of contributors’ accounts that would allow some portion of their retirement fund to be withdrawn anytime.

 The fund said the move is meant to be a major recalibration to change a decades-long system put in place to help private sector workers build old-age savings.

-Ahmad Zulqarnain Onn, its chief executive officer, said the new scheme is meant to “empower” contributors through some flexibility on how to manage their retirement savings.
+Ahmad Zulqarnain Onn, its chief executive officer, said the new scheme meant to ‘empower’ contributors through some flexibility on how to manage their retirement savings.

 What is it?